mthomason12/battlenet-api-browser/README.md

 ## Roadmap

 - Finish adding API endpoints
-- Option to retrieve all detail records (e.g. all the individual mounts) from a master (index) page.
 - JSON import
 - Search function
 - Hostable proxy to allow use without an API key on every client